Q-switched Mode Locking | previous | next | feedback |

 The origin of Q-switching instabilities is that the saturable absorber typically “rewards” higher pulse energies with lower resonator losses, so that the damping of the relaxation oscillations is reduced.
 Whether or not this leads to QML depends on other factors; depending on various parameters, gain saturation may be sufficient for stabilizing the pulse energy.

-- by choosing a gain medium with high laser cross sections
+- by choosing a gain medium with high laser cross-sections (increasing the stabilizing effect of gain saturation)

 - by using a resonator design with small mode areas